 b) indefinite - will not receive commercial messages but may receive informational (transactional) messages if you decide so;

-c) blocked - no messages will be sent, no data of this person will no longer be processed in the system.
+c) blocked - no messages will be sent, and no data of this person will be processed in the system.

 III.
 If the End User makes an Opt-Out using his account in your website / eShop, his subscription status in the edrone system changes at the same time.